Rolling Thunderz Rolling Thunderz

 ls7 Corvette

-The 6th Generation Z06 Corvette produces the highest performance ever achieved for the Chevrolet Corvette, delivering 0-60 MPH performances in 3.5 seconds and running down the quarter mile drag strip in 11.5 seconds at 127 MPH with a top speed of 198 MPH.
+In 2006, the 6th Generation Z06 Corvette produced the highest performance ever achieved for the Chevrolet Corvette, delivering 0-60 MPH performances in 3.5 seconds and accelerating down the quarter mile drag strip in 11.5 seconds at 127 MPH with a top speed of 198 MPH.

 2006 Z06 Corvette 427 LS7 - 500 hp